TheAcharya/MarkerData-Website/docs/User Guide/Overview.md

 ## Onboarding

-It is imperative to review Marker Data’s Onboarding Screen to familiarise yourself with its key features and the necessary initial steps required before using the application.
+It is imperative to review Marker Data’s Onboarding Screen to familiarise yourself with its key features and perform necessary initial steps before using the application.

 ![Marker Data's Onboarding Screen](/assets/md-onboarding.gif)